soulwing/pinject/README.md

 -----------------

 Pinject is easily extended to meet the specific needs of your application.
-You can provide your own resolver(s) to handle property resolution from resources other than simple properties files, and you can provide your own converters to handle injection point data types that are not among those handled by the built-in converters.
+You can provide your own resolvers to handle property resolution from resources other than simple properties files, and you can provide your own converters to handle injection point data types that are not among those handled by the built-in converters.